NurgaliyevS/MVP-agency/blog-posts/how-to-build-an-mvp.md

     "minimum viable product services",
   ]
 image: "/blog/mvp.png"
-alt: "How to Build an MVP (not ai generated)"
+alt: "How to Build an MVP"
 ---

 ## Introduction